vanaur/CFT/CFT (en)/main.typ

 */

 Since we are somewhat "stuck" with scalar correlation functions at $n >= 4$ points, we will have to resort to an approximation to move forward, but it turns out that we already know it: the Operator Product Expansion (OPE).
-The OPE allows us to obtain an $n-1$ point correlation function from an $n$ point correlation function, and since we have seen that the one-, two-, and three-point correlation functions are entirely determined up to a set of constants, it will be enough to perform the OPE repeatedly until we reach one of these fi xed forms, which, as a reminder, will also produce another set of constants, and it is the set of these constants together that is best called "CFT data".
+The OPE allows us to obtain an $n-1$ point correlation function from an $n$ point correlation function, and since we have seen that the one-, two-, and three-point correlation functions are entirely determined up to a set of constants, it will be enough to perform the OPE repeatedly until we reach one of these fixed forms, which, as a reminder, will also produce another set of constants, and it is the set of these constants together that is best called "CFT data".
 It is all these constraints brought by the CFT that will give rise to the bootstrap algorithm, as we will see a little later.

 Consider a four-point scalar correlation function that is developed by two successive OPEs, which can be written in all generality as